 Before retiring in 1992, Dr Dansgaard was Professor of Geophysics as part of the Centre fore Ice and Climate research group at the Niels Bohr Institute at the University of Copenhagen for three decades.
 He will be remembered as one of the founders of what has become a major branch of paleoclimate research: the study of ice cores.
 This research involves extracting ancient ice from deep in the planet’s ice sheets, ice caps and mountain glaciers to see how the Earth’s climate has changed over the past hundreds of thousands of years.

-Ice cores provide scientists with uninterrupted, highly detailed record of the Earth’s past climates going back hundreds of thousands of years, making them a powerful tool for studying past climates.
+Ice cores provide scientists with uninterrupted, highly detailed records of the Earth’s past climates going back hundreds of thousands of years, making them a powerful tool for studying past climates.
 Cores drilled from the Greenland Ice Sheet go back as far as 123,000 years, while those extracted from the Antarctic Ice Sheet go as far back as 800,000 years.

 Professor Dansgaard’s contribution to the science of ice coring involved developing a method to determine how atmospheric temperatures have varied over time by looking at the ratio between two different isotopes of oxygen – oxygen 16 (16O) and oxygen 18 (18O) in the water molecules (H2O) found in ice cores and comparing them to the ratio of the same two oxygen isotopes in Vienna Standard Mean Ocean Water (VSMOW), the international baseline for water in terms of the isotopes of hydrogen and oxygen that make up water molecules.